Republicans make last-ditch request for Biden to testify as impeachment inquiry winds down

 “Impeachment 101," she said.
 "I'm hearing about Biden's family.
 I'm hearing about this and that.
 I am not hearing the specific allegation.”

-“They're never going to impeach Joe Biden,” Moskowitz declared, saying there is no evidence.
+“They're never going to impeach Joe Biden,” Moskowitz declared.
 “It's all a sham.”

 With the House's slim GOP majority narrowed further by early retirements, Republicans may not have enough support within their ranks to pursue articles of impeachment against the president, especially because Democrats would likely vote against any such charges.